Mahesh1772/Mahesh1772/README.md

-Your resume looks impressive!
-Let's integrate some of your projects into your GitHub README:

----

 # Hello, I'm Sivagnanam Maheshwaran! 👋

 Welcome to my GitHub profile!
 I'm a passionate Computer Engineering student at the National University of Singapore (NUS), driven by a love for technology and a desire to make a positive impact through innovation.
 Here's a bit about me: